wasikatcern/Delphes_to_RMMs/README.md

 root -l -b 'skim_Delphes.C("Hplus_1800GeV_SLHA2_delphes.root", "skimmed_delphes.root", 13000, 100)'

-#Convert skimmed Delphes file into RMMs; Specify how many events you want to process, for 100 events.
-For all events use -1 :
+#Convert skimmed Delphes file into RMMs; Specify how many events you want to process.
+For all events use -1 (as shown below), for 100 events use 100 instead of -1 :

-root -l -b -q 'make_RMMs.C("skimmed_delphes.root","rmm_events_100.csv",100)'
+root -l -b -q 'make_RMMs.C("skimmed_delphes.root","rmm_events_100.csv",-1)'

 #Specify event number to plot (event# 12 is used below); Inside code, you can specify the number of different objects you want to plot in a matrix